-There are different types of cholesterol, LDL (low-density lipoprotein) is the 'bad' cholesterol that can block your blood
+There are different types of cholesterol.
+LDL, or low-density lipoprotein, is the 'bad' cholesterol that can block your blood

-vessels and HDL (high density lipoprotein) is the good cholesterol that is thought to remove 'bad' cholesterol from the blood
+vessels.
+HDL, or high density lipoprotein cholesterol is the 'good' cholesterol that is thought to remove the 'bad' cholesterol

-When you have high levels of 'bad' cholesterol it may begin to 'stick' to the inside of your blood vessels instead of being
+When you have high levels of cholesterol in your blood, it may 'stick' to the inside of your blood vessels instead of being

 carried to the parts of the body where it is needed.
 Over time, this can form hard areas (called plaques) on the walls of

 your blood vessels, making it more difficult for the blood to flow.
-Sometimes, the plaque can detach from the blood vessel
+Sometimes, the plaque can detach from the vessel wall

-wall and float in the bloodstream where it can reach a smaller vessel and cause a complete block This blocking of your blood
+and float in the bloodstream; it can then reach a smaller vessel and completely block it.
+This blocking of your blood vessels

-vessels can lead to blood vessel disease, heart disease (such as heart attack and angina) and stroke.
+can lead to several types of blood vessel disease, heart attack, angina and stroke.

-There is another type of blood fat called triglyceride.
-Triglycerides are an energy source for the body.
-However, high levels
+There is another type of fat called triglyceride, which is a source of energy.
+However, high levels of be associated with